tiansijie/Tile_Based_WebGL_DeferredShader/README.md

 	We also try to do some optimization on tile-based deferred shading like using the depth range to cull light more aggressive.
 However, this project is based on WebGL 1.0, which has a lot limitations.
 The WebGL 1.0 is not support reading data form depth buffer.
 We work around this issue using `gl.readPixels`.
 Again, the WebGL only support `UNSIGNED_BYTE`, which return a very unaccurate result and enormous reduce the frame rate.

+- NPR Chinese painting effect

+	The NPR effects we are trying to achieve in this project is the Chinese Painting Effects.
+Basically, what we do includes two steps which are silhouette and stroke simulation as well as interior ink shading.

+	- Silhouette Extraction

+		A silhouette edge is an edge adjacent to one front-facing and one back-facing polygon.
+A polygon is defined as front-facing if the dot product of its outward normal and a vector from the camera position to a point on the polygon is negative.
+Otherwise the polygon is back-facing.

+	- Silhouette Culling

+		Since we are drawing silhouette as separate mesh.
+It’s impossible for us to use the webgl’s depth buffer for back silhouette culling.
+Thus, we’ll have to write it by ourselves.In our method, we need three framebuffer textures for the final result.
+First two textures stroe values of silhouette edges color pass(without culling) and silhouette edges’ depth buffer values respectively.
+The third pass we store the depth buffer value of the original triangle mesh.
+In the final post fragment shader, before we set the final fragment color, we first compare the depth value of the edges’ depth texture and the original mesh’s depth texture and only render out the color that pass the depth buffer.

+	- Stroke rendering

+		Basically, in this step’s fragment shader, we make pixels that around silhouette edge to be the same color as of silhouette edge.
+And in the final step, we use Gaussian blur method to blur the current stroke and finally make them blend with the interior color.
+	- Interior shading - Ink painting effects

+		Interior shading could be a separate step from the stroke rendering.
+This step only need us to work on shaders instead of creating complex data structure with javascript.